sysbench-dev/example/README.md

 # Useful links

 - [SysbenchRocks](https://rocks.sysbench.io/) -- the repository of sysbench modules
+- [Creating a rock](https://github.com/luarocks/luarocks/wiki/Creating-a-rock) -- a quickstart guide on creating a rock in the LuaRocks Wiki.
 - [Lua Style Guide](https://github.com/luarocks/lua-style-guide) which is used by the LuaRocks project
 - [Numerical Computing Performance Guide](http://wiki.luajit.org/Numerical-Computing-Performance-Guide) --
   a guide on writing efficient LuaJIT code from Mike Pall, the LuaJIT creator